-Before you make a decision, you'll want to explore the housing options and compare amenities.
+Before you make a decision, you will want to explore the housing options and compare amenities.
 Be sure to sign up early for the best selection.

 Where on campus do you want to live?

-There are four residential neighborhoods where halls, WMU apartments and dining facilities are located.
-Each neighborhood has distinctive features that draw on the surrounding environments.
+There are five housing areas where residence halls, WMU apartments and dining facilities are located.
+Each area has distinctive features that draw on the surrounding environments.
 Your choice may depend on the location of your classes or the proximity to computer labs, the library, food and recreation.